farisassallami/Food-Sales-Predictions/README.md

 ![barplot](https://user-images.githubusercontent.com/111199631/224219702-09f01a96-aef0-447d-a6ee-7b131977d6ab.png)

 We can see that Supermarket Type 3 on average Grossed more sales than all other outlet types.
-This is because Supermarket Type 3 is a super center sized market where a typical family will one stop shop for all their needs every week.

 ---------------------------------------------